tybrain/blog/_posts/2016-07-17-c-algorithm.md

 In this example, the lower bound is 7, upper bound is 9.
 The quick way to think of this: in terms of the comparison function, we map the container into a list of boolean:

-- lower_bound is the first F counting from right in this list
+- lower_bound is the first F, and there should be no T to the right;
-- upper_bound is the first F (and not equal val) counting from right in this list
+- upper_bound is the first F (and not val ), and there should be no T to the right.

 For a sorted list in ascending order, if val is in the container, lower_bound points to the first val and upper_bound points to the first item greater than val. [lower_bound, upper_bound) is essentially the range of repetition of val.
 These methods are sometimes very handy.